-Alternatively, you may wish to engage a lawyer or approach the Legal Aid Bureau.
+ADAP caters specifically to current graduating students of SPED Schools who were born with severe autism and intellectual disability.
+If you require assistance with deputyship applications for your relative or friend, you may wish to engage a lawyer or approach the Legal Aid Bureau.
 For general advice on deputyship matters, you may wish to approach the Law Society's Community Legal Clinics or other free legal clinics in Singapore.